 Microsoft explained that File Explorer was removed from Xbox One consoles due to “limited usage.”

-File Explorer (replaced Windows 7 Windows Explorer) is the app that allows you to browse files and folders in Windows 10.
+File Explorer (replaced Windows 7 Windows Explorer) is an app that allows you to browse files and folders in Windows 10.
 It gives you access to access files saved on your computer.

 I hope you were able to get help with File Explorer in Windows 10 – with this long guide?
 I also hope you found the guide helpful.

-If you found this Windows 10 guide helpful, kindly spare 2 minutes to share your experience with our community at Itechguides Community.
+If you found this Windows 10 guide helpful, kindly spare 2 minutes to share your experience with our community using the comments form (“Leave a Reply”) at the bottom of this page.

 Finally, for more Windows 10 Itechguides, visit our Windows 10 How-To page.
 You may also find our other File Explorer guides helpful.